Schedule Changes and Course Withdrawals 1.202

 - request a meeting with the Director of Student Success & Judicial Affairs or alternate to review the case.

-If there is no response by the faculty within five school days the faculty is deemed to have concurred with the findings of the Director of Student Success & Judicial Affairs or Dean of Student Services and Development.
+If there is no response by the faculty within five school days, the faculty is deemed to have concurred with the findings of the Director of Student Success & Judicial Affairs or AVP.

-If, after consultation with the faculty, the Director of Student Success & Judicial Affairs and/or Dean of Student Services and Development still believe the administrative withdrawal is warranted, one of them will notify all affected faculty of that decision.
+If, after consultation with the faculty, the Director of Student Success & Judicial Affairs and/or AVP still believes the administrative withdrawal is warranted, one of them will notify all affected faculty of that decision.
 If there is still disagreement, the faculty have two school days to voice their concerns to the Vice President of Teaching Learning and Student Development who will then review the decision.

-If the request is approved, the student will receive an “AW” (Administrative Withdrawal).
+If the request is approved, the student will receive an "AW" (Administrative Withdrawal) in place of a final grade on their transcript.

 The AW is not used in the calculation of the student's grade point average; however, the AW is used in the calculation of credit hours attempted as part of the financial aid satisfactory academic progress policy.
 The College refund policy will apply to students who qualify for administrative withdrawal.